How to Change Your Attachment Style

 The Personal Development School

-According to attachment theory, there are four attachment styles: Secure attachment, anxious preoccupied attachment, dismissive avoidant attachment, and fearful avoidant attachment.
+According to Attachment Theory -- developed in the 1950s by psychiatrist and psychoanalyst John Bowlby and later expanded on by psychologist Mary Ainsworth in the 1960s and 1970s -- there are four attachment styles: secure attachment, anxious preoccupied attachment, dismissive avoidant attachment, and fearful avoidant attachment.

-Here are the basic characteristics of the different attachment styles:
+Let's look at the basic characteristics of the four attachment styles.

 Securely attached people typically feel comfortable and at ease in relationships, whether those relationships are romantic, familial, or friendship-based.
 They’re effective at communicating feelings and needs, and are open to being vulnerable in relationships.